markziemann/enrichment_recipe/docs/guide_for_linux_users_with_docker.md

 This will involve re-writing a lot of the code in the template R Markdown file, and so we need to have a development environment.
 We will do this inside the Docker container, using the Rstudio server.
-To launch it, you will need to run the following command.
+To launch it, you will need to run the following command in a bash terminal on the host machine.

 ```
-docker run -p 8787:8787 -e PASSWORD=bioc yourname/yourproject
+docker run -p 8787:8787 -e PASSWORD=bioc yourname/yourprojectname
 ```

 Once launched, you can access the new Rstudio server using your internet browser by visiting